-Romania is a semi-presidential republic with a president (currently president Klaus Johannis) as head of state.
-At the head of the government is a Prime Minister (currently: Marcel Ciolacu -PSD, appointed by the President.
+Romania is a semi-presidential republic whose head of state is President Nicușor Dan.
+At the head of the government is a prime minister IIlie Bolojan, appointed by the president.

 Organization of the Romanian legal system

-A summary overview that does not pretend to be exhaustive and focuses on matters that can clarify the current Romanian situation.
+A brief overview that does not pretend to be comprehensive and focuses on issues that may clarify the current Romanian situation.

 The principles, structure and organization of the Romanian judicial system are laid down in the Romanian Constitution and in Law No. 304/2004 on the Judicial Organization.